f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 - SNMPv2-TC
 - TRANSPORT-ADDRESS-MIB

-As of F5OS-A 1.2.0.the following F5OS Appliance MIBs are available:
+As of F5OS-A 1.5.0 the following F5OS Appliance MIBs are available:

 - F5-ALERT-DEF-MIB
 - F5-COMMON-SMI-MIB